-A retaining wall is commonly used in landscaping to make better use of a slope or create a decorative statement.
-Regardless of the reason why, it is typically constructed of a material such as brick, concrete, stone or wood timbers.
+A retaining wall is a common structure in landscaping to make better use of a slope or create a decorative statement.
 Depending on its purpose, a retaining wall can be very short or very tall.
 With proper retaining wall drainage and construction, it can bring a lot of character and function to your landscaping.

 Retaining walls are a seemingly simple enhancement to any landscaping project.
 However nearly 80% of all residential retaining walls fail at one point or another because of poor drainage.
 Retaining wall drainage is the most important aspect of its structure.
-But many time it is often eliminated to reduce the cost of the project.
+But many times, drainage is often eliminated to reduce the cost of the project.

 If water and soil find their way into the structure of your retaining wall, it can quickly create a disastrous outcome.
 This damage could potentially destroy all of your hard work.
 For this reason, you should consult a professional very thoroughly before starting on any retaining wall project.